keyur2maru/vad_dart/README.md

-# vad_dart.js - Voice Activity Detection Bindings for Dart
+# vad_dart - Voice Activity Detection Bindings for Dart

-This is a Dart wrapper for [ricky0123/vad](https://github.com/ricky0123/vad), providing real-time voice activity detection in Flutter web.
-The library allows for voice detection with fine-grained control, making it ideal for voice-activated applications.
+This is a Dart wrapper for [ricky0123/vad](https://github.com/ricky0123/vad), providing real-time voice activity detection in Flutter iOS/Android/Web.
+The library allows for voice detection with fine-grained control using `dart:js_interop` for Web and `flutter_inapp_webview` for iOS/Android, making it ideal for voice-activated applications.